positive reinforcement

 Your child’s substance use issues

-Rewards can help people change, too, just like our pets.
+Rewards can help people change, just like they do for our pets.
 When you are concerned about your child’s substance use issues, positive reinforcement is a strategy to help you get the positive changes that you are looking for with your child.

 According to Psychology Today, B.F.
 Skinner was the first to define positive reinforcement.
-He found that behaviors were dependent upon what happens after the response.
+He found that behaviors depended on what happened after the response.
 Skinner called this operant behavior.

 Animal trainer Karen Pryor gave it more attention with her bestselling book Don’t Shoot the Dog!
 The New Art of Teaching and Training.
 She defines positive reinforcement as “anything which, occurring in conjunction with an act, tends to increase the probability that the act will occur again.”